vgoupille/STARsolo_microSPLIT_DOL/README.md

 - The analysis is specifically configured for microSPLIT technology with 3 rounds of cell barcoding.
 - STAR alignment parameters are optimized for microSPLIT data.
-- The unified pipeline script replaces the need to run the three individual scripts separately.
+- The wrapper approach (submit_pipeline.sh) provides flexibility to customize resources without modifying the pipeline script.